 Can Tight Hip Flexors Cause Foot Pain?

 Your hip flexors are the group of muscles located near the top of your thighs that allow you to move your lower body.
 They let you bend, kick, walk, and swivel your hips.
 If these muscles become too tight, they might stretch or tear if you move suddenly.
-Tight hip flexors can cause foot pain in addition to lower back and knee pain.
+Tight hip flexors can cause foot pain and lower back and knee pain.